THU-IBCS/VsLFM-master/hylfmanet/readme.md

 ### Preparation

-The HyLFM-A-Net is used for accelerate reconstruction, whereby paired dataset is required.
+The HyLFM-A-Net is used to accelerate reconstruction through full-supervised network, whereby paired dataset is required for training.
 Users can obtain training data pairs using iterative tomography on the Vs-Net output.

 Some extra python packages are required:
 ```bash